ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 bool is_connected() const;
 ```

-Set to true when the connection to this endpoint has been activated and is currently selected by the controller.
+Set to true when the remote endpoint activates the connection and selects it.

 ```cpp
 bool is_disconnected() const;
 ```

-Set to true when this endpoint has been lost and the controlled instance has released the reference to the shared pointer.
+Set to true when the remote endpoint is lost and the `NFCController` instance releases its reference to the shared pointer.

 ```cpp
 nfc_rf_protocols_bitmask_t rf_protocols() const;